Archon: An Architecture Search Framework for Inference-Time Techniques

 \section{Introduction}

-Inference-time techniques are gaining traction as effective methods for improving model capabilities.
-Examples include generation ensembling, ranking, and fusion, where models in the ensemble are queried in parallel, their responses are ranked, and the best ones are fused into a single, higher quality output, respectively \citep{llm-blender-2023,wang2024mixtureofagentsenhanceslargelanguage}.
+Inference-time techniques---strategies that use additional compute during model inference---are gaining traction as effective methods for improving model capabilities.
+LLMs, such as OpenAI's o1 \citep{openai2024o1}, QwQ \citep{qwq-32b-preview}, and Sky-T1 \citep{sky_t1_2025}, utilize such techniques to translate additional inference compute into better performance across a broad set of tasks.
+Example techniques include generation ensembling, ranking, and fusion, where models in the ensemble are queried in parallel, their responses are ranked, and the best ones are fused into a single, higher quality output, respectively \citep{llm-blender-2023,wang2024mixtureofagentsenhanceslargelanguage}.
 Other types of inference-time techniques are based on querying a single LLM successively (via repeated sampling) and using a voting strategy or unit tests to select the top generation \citep{brown2024largelanguagemonkeysscaling, chen2024llmcallsneedscaling, li2024agentsneed}.
-We divide these existing inference-time techniques into three categories: \textit{generative}, meaning that new candidate responses are drawn from the models (e.g. generation ensembling and repeated sampling), \textit{reductive}, meaning that the existing responses are aggregated or filtered to keep the top responses (e.g. fusion and ranking), or \textit{comparative}, meaning they provide analysis of candidate responses (e.g. critiquing and unit testing), as shown in \autoref{tab:archon_layers_outputs_figure}.

-Recent work has made progress towards building robust \textit{inference-time architectures}, which are systems composed of one or more large language models (LLMs) and inference-time techniques.
-Examples include Mixture-of-Agents (MoA) \citep{wang2024mixtureofagentsenhanceslargelanguage} and LLM-Blender \citep{llm-blender-2023}, as well as single-model systems like LeanStar \citep{lin2024leanstarlearninginterleavethinking} and rStar \citep{deng2024rephraserespondletlarge}.
-However, our experiments show that existing architectures, such as MoA, still suffer from lack of generalization and become significantly less effective beyond the task(s) they were developed on (see Section \ref{sec:archon_results}).
-We argue that designing effective and generalizable inference-time architectures requires:
+Recent work has made progress towards building robust \textit{inference-time architectures}: systems composed of one or more large language models (LLMs) leveraging inference-time techniques.
+Examples include Mixture-of-Agents (MoA) \citep{wang2024mixtureofagentsenhanceslargelanguage} and LLM-Blender \citep{llm-blender-2023}, as well as single-model systems like ADAS \citep{hu2024ADAS} and AFlow \citep{zhang2024aflowautomatingagenticworkflow}.
+However, our experiments show that these top-performing baselines have limitations in compute utilization and task generalization. (see Section \ref{sec:archon_results}).
+We argue that designing effective and generalizable inference-time architectures requires the following: